416-979-5000 ext. 552184

 Danielle’s training is strongly rooted in the principles of cognitive-behavioural therapy.
 She has experience in the assessment and treatment of a range of psychological disorders, including mood-, anxiety-, and obsessive-compulsive disorders.
 She has also worked with severe clinical populations (primarily individuals with severe and/or treatment-resistant OCD) who present with comorbidities such as trauma and personality disorders.
 Danielle completed her practica at Sunnybrook’s Frederick W. Thompson Anxiety Disorder Centre and St. Michael’s Hospital’s Psychology Training Clinic.
 She is interested in building on her previous clinical experiences by learning other modalities of treatment including dialectical behaviour therapy, mindfulness-based cognitive therapy, and acceptance and commitment therapy.

-Danielle’s graduate training has been funded by the Social Sciences and Humanities Research Council (SSHRC) and the Ontario Graduate Scholarship (OGS) program.
+Danielle’s MA and PhD training has been funded by the Social Sciences and Humanities Research Council (SSHRC) and the Ontario Graduate Scholarship (OGS) program.

 - Rashid, T., Louden, R., Wright, L., Chu, R., Maharaj, A., Hakim, I., Uy, D., & Kidd, B. (2017).
 Flourish: A strengths-based approach to building student resilience.
 In C. Proctor (Ed.), Positive psychology interventions in practice (pp. 29-45).
 Springer International Publishing. https://doi.org/10.1007/978-3-319-51787-2_3